Rationality of cohomological descendent series for Quot schemes on surfaces with $p_g=0$: The image-cokernel correction as curve Quot theory

+by locally-closed subschemes.
+For every finite choice of insertion data $\tau$, the length-$m$ image-cokernel coefficient over $B_k$ is the finite sum

+Here $\Xi^{\mathrm{curv}}$ is obtained by restricting the universal quotient and the virtual tangent class to the relative curve Quot scheme, using the virtual tangent class of Proposition~\ref{prop:supportflat}.
+In particular, the image-cokernel correction is a finite sum of explicit relative curve-Quot integrals. \end{theorem}

-\begin{proof} Flattening stratification for the support of the universal pure quotient gives finitely many support-flat strata.
-Proposition~\ref{prop:supportflat} identifies the first correction over each stratum with a relative curve Quot scheme.
-The tautological classes come from the universal quotient, hence restrict compatibly to the relative curve Quot problem.
-The virtual tangent class is induced by the standard relative Quot obstruction theory.
-Summing over the finitely many strata gives the claim. \end{proof}
+\begin{proof} Apply flattening stratification to the family of closed subschemes defined by the Fitting ideal in Definition~\ref{def:support-flat-strata}.
+This gives finitely many locally-closed strata \(U_{k,\lambda}\) on which the support curve \(\mathcal C_{k,\lambda}\to U_{k,\lambda}\) is flat.
+Proposition~\ref{prop:supportflat} identifies the image-cokernel contribution over \(U_{k,\lambda}\) with the relative curve Quot scheme \(R_{m,U_{k,\lambda}}\) and gives its perfect obstruction theory.
+The universal quotient on the original image-cokernel stratum pulls back to the universal quotient \(\mathcal T_{m,U_{k,\lambda}}\) on the curve Quot scheme, so the descendent classes restrict by the formula defining \(\Xi^{\mathrm{curv}}\).
+The virtual tangent contribution restricts to the class in Proposition~\ref{prop:supportflat}.
+Summing over the finitely many locally-closed strata gives the displayed coefficient identity in \eqref{eq:support-flat-sum}. \end{proof}